Celebrating excellence

 Every year at the British Academy of Audiology Annual Conference, we take the time to acknowledge those individuals and teams who have excelled, or shown exceptional commitment to the Audiology profession, over the past year.
 To be eligible for any of the awards, the people you are nominating must be a member of the BAA.

-There are seven awards, with seven open for nominations.
+There are six awards, with three open for nominations.
 To be eligible, the people you are nominating must be members of the BAA.

 Click the boxes to find out more about the different award categories